 Visit the HiSET at Home website for information and to register to take the exam.

-An option for students to earn a diploma equivalency is The California High School Proficiency Examination (CHSPE).
-If eligible to take the test, students can earn the legal equivalent of a high school diploma by passing the CHSPE.
-Upon passing the CHSPE, the California State Board of Education will award a Certificate of Proficiency, which by state law is equivalent to a high school diploma.
+An option for students to earn a diploma equivalency is California Proficiency Program (CPP).
+If eligible to take the test, students can earn the legal equivalent of a high school diploma by passing the English and Math portions of the High School Equivalency Test (HSE).
+Upon passing the HSE, the California State Board of Education will award a Certificate of Proficiency, which by state law is equivalent to a high school diploma.

 - At least 16 years old